 To be able to photograph during the afterglow you’ll need several things to work in your favor.
 Let’s explore them now.

 Ideally you'll be confronted with an area on the horizon, directly above where the sun has set, that is free of cloud cover.
 Otherwise, as is so often the case, that cloud cover will create a barrier to stop the light getting through.

 Low Lying Clouds Can Light Up Your World

 We want the light from the sun to find it’s way, from below the horizon, up into the sky and then be reflected back down from the clouds above.
 Low lying clouds will work, in much the same way that a reflector does.
 Those clouds will be illuminated with the warm afterglow and will reflect/bounce a good deal of that light back down onto the landscape below.

 Ideally you’ll be photographing a landscape containing reflective surfaces (e.g., sand, snow or water), as is evidenced in the photograph above.
-The sun had probably set a good twenty minutes before I made this photo.
-It's a nature study that explores light, color and composition (i.e., shape).
+The sun had probably set a good twenty minutes before I made any of the photos in this post.

 The lesson, when working under such quickly changing light, is to be continually looking up, down and around for new opportunities.

 While the photos we make at this time of day may appear to be tranquil in nature, it’s often a rush to actually make them before night descends.
 Be organized, be ready and, when the conditions are in your favor, truly beautiful photos await.

 Just make sure you have a decent flashlight to help you find your way back to the car afterwards.